Current Track: Blabb

 From all directions slick muscle slams into me, tugging me down as I flail in vain.
 The constant constriction squeezes the air from my lungs, and robs me of my ability to fight back effectively.
 Although, once you’re past the molars, that’s basically it.

-Don't get me wrong; I haven't accepted my fate in the slightest.
-On principle, I'm never as dignified in reality as I try to sound.
-But you know what, who cares?
-I'm gonna die.
+Don’t get me wrong; I haven’t accepted my fate in the slightest.
+On principle, I’m never as dignified in reality as I try to sound.
+Five years I made it without being killed again but I doubt my ability to come back from this one.

 The suffocating clenching stops, almost mercifully, I’d like to believe, as I’m deposited into an only slightly less claustrophobic space.
 Despite the newly-found elbow room, this is the space I was most worried about for reasons I’m sure I don’t need to explain.
 At least I have room to cast now.
 Pressing my back into a wall to stay out of the pooling enzymes at my feet, I begin to distill my aura and charge up a short teleport outside of her insides.
 Big mistake.
 A force akin to an electric shock bites through my back and out through my chest, shoving me into the pit of my captor’s stomach.